NucleiML: A machine learning framework of ground-state properties of finite nuclei for accelerated Bayesian exploration: Introduction

-Recently\cite{venneti2024unraveling}, an alternative approach was explored through a Bayesian analysis explicitly constraining the binding energies and charge radii of $^{40}$Ca and $^{208}$Pb nuclei calculated within a relativistic mean-field (RMF) model, alongside constraints from HICs and astrophysical observations of NS properties.
-This study highlights the crucial role of explicit FN constraints in bridging nuclear physics and astrophysics.
+Recently\cite{venneti2024unraveling}, the constraints on binding energies and charge radii of $^{40}$Ca and $^{208}$Pb nuclei were explicitly incorporated alongside those from HICs and astrophysical observations of NS properties, within a relativistic mean-field (RMF) model.
+This study highlights the crucial role of explicit FN constraints in understanding the NS properties.
 The posterior distributions obtained in this study of explicit constraints revealed a distinct correlation pattern between the NMPs and NS properties, which differs from those inferred through implicit FN constraints\cite{tsang2023determination}.
-However, the use of RMF model \cite{Gambhir1989,Gambhir1990,RING1997} in the analysis introduces a significant computational complexity, which poses challenge in extending the study to a diverse set of nuclei.
+The use of RMF model \cite{Gambhir1989,Gambhir1990,RING1997} in the analysis introduces a significant computational complexity, which poses challenge in extending the study to a diverse set of nuclei.